Expert Advice

 • Annotations – Label all the elements on the elevation plan, including dimensions, materials to be used and any other relevant information.

-The details required for the site and elevation plans may seem daunting, but they achieve the goal of providing as much information as possible to the permitting office, as well as a potential contractor, and can help to streamline the approval and building process.
+The details required for the site and elevation plans may seem daunting, but they achieve the goal of providing as much information as possible to the permitting office, as well as a potential contractor, and can help streamline the approval and building process.